Apply for a Grant

 To be used by organizations providing services to Band Consolidation Sites (areas where the Pokagon Band of Potawatomi Indians own land).
 Specifically, the communities of Dowagiac and Hartford, MI and South Bend, IN.

 At this time, however, The Pokagon Fund is no longer accepting unsolicited grant requests from South Bend.
 We will annually solicit grants from several organizations with whom we have successfully partnered in the past.
 If you continue with the application process beyond this point, the online system will not allow you to continue.
 Thank you for your understanding and compliance.

 Municipal Application Form

-For municipalities and local government agencies residing in and providing services to the Townships of New Buffalo, Chikaming, and Three Oaks and the villages and cities therein.
+For municipalities and local government agencies residing in and providing services to the City of New Buffalo, the Townships of New Buffalo, Chikaming, and Three Oaks and the villages and cities therein.